SirunGameDev/TurboFateDiscordBot/app/Exploration/cli-game/README.md

-# Dokumentation of Start Game as Reth:
+# Dokumentation of Start Game as Reth: \n
-StartGameReth - a game about learning Fate Accelerated.
+StartGameReth - a game about learning Fate Accelerated. \n
-Goal:
+Goal: \n
-Have a interessting short story with different outcomes.
+Have a interessting short story with different outcomes. \n Explain Fate Accelerated as good as possible. \n
-Explain Fate Accelerated as good as possible.
+\n\n

-Story:
+Story: \n
-Reth is a freedom fighter on the run.
+Reth is a freedom fighter on the run. \n
-Warn his friends,
+Warn his friends, \n
-find a save place,
+find a save place, \n
-organise resistance,
+organise resistance, \n
-free people from a prison
+free people from a prison \n